djhall1015/tuple-out-dice-game/README.md

 - **Tuple Out Rule**: If all three dice show the same value, the player scores zero for the turn.
 - **Score Visualization**: At the end of the game, a line chart displays each player's scores over the turns using Seaborn.
 - **Game History Tracking**: Records and displays the scores for every turn.
+- **Game Statistics Summary**:
+  Displays stats like total turns, average score, and number of "Tuple Outs" per player using Pandas.

 ## Example Gameplay